tkych/quicksearch/README.md

 The goal of Quicksearch is to find the CL library quickly.
 For example, if you will find the library about json, just type `(qs:? 'json)` at REPL.

-The function QUICKSEARCH searches for CL projects in Quicklisp, Cliki, GitHub and BitBucket, then outputs results in REPL.
+The function `quicksearch` searches for CL projects in Quicklisp, Cliki, GitHub and BitBucket, then outputs results in REPL.
-The wrapper function ? is abbreviation for QUICKSEARCH.
+The function `?` is abbreviation wrapper for `quicksearch`.

 Depends-on